austinreadhoff/rolladex/project.md

 - 5e: Long Rest Should give half hit dice
     - how to handle multiclassing?
 - fancy bars slight text offset
+- Enhance spellbook description display
+    - Custom solution (modal?) that shows the entire descrption
+    - Also, actually discoverable in the UI
 - Figure out a way to update content w/o version update
 - tooltips to show work for calculated fields, like ability checks
 - Dock Tabs?